marceloch2/spacedevrc/README.md

 And most important I would fetch first the SpaceDev API and mock all the data returned, for launches and agencies.
 Having all the JSON data locally would make my life easier to keep developing and when creating Unit tests.

-After 3 Map libraries tried and a good time wasted I manage to put up and running react-native-maps, the promised of no manual link needed from RC sometimes not true, had to unlink and ios/ pod install many times.
+After 3 Map libraries tried and a good time wasted I manage to put up and running react-native-maps, the promised of no manual link needed from RN sometimes not true, had to unlink and ios/ pod install many times.